-We investigated the effect of simvastatin on coenzyme Q concentrations in different tissues under the conditions of NO-deficient hypertension induced by L-NAME administration.
+We investigated the effect of simvastatin on coenzyme Q concentrations in different tissues in condition of NO-deficient hypertension induced by L-NAME administration.
 L-NAME and simvastatin alone had no effect on CoQ concentrations.
 However, simultaneous application of L-NAME and simvastatin significantly decreased concentrations of both CoQ homologues in the left ventricle and slightly decreased CoQ9 concentration in the skeletal muscle.
 No effect was observed on CoQ levels in the kidney and brain.

 A number of studies documented the effect of statins on coenzyme Q concentrations in animals.
-Lovastatin treatment for 4 weeks (400 mg/kg) decreased CoQ_9 and CoQ{10} concentrations in the blood, heart and liver of rats, and supplementation with CoQ{10} completely reversed these effects (Willis et al. 1990).
+Lovastatin treatment during 4 weeks (400 mg/kg) decreased $CoQ_9$ and $CoQ{10}$ concentrations in the blood, heart and liver of rats, and supplementation with $CoQ{10}$ completely reversed these effects (Willis et al. 1990).
 Nakahara et al. (1998) reported decreased skeletal muscle ubiquinone content in rabbits treated with simvastatin (50 mg/kg) and pravastatin (100 mg/kg) for 4 weeks.
 However, mitochondrial activities were not affected.

-Similar results were achieved with cerivastatin in rats in which the elevation of plasma level of creatine kinase (a clinical marker of myopathy), histologically proved damage of myofibrills and slightly decreased CoQ_9 in the skeletal muscle were observed, but there were no changes in mitochondria (Schaefer et al. 2004).
-The dose 50 mg/kg of simvastatin used by Fukami et al. (1993) in rabbits did not affect skeletal muscle ubiquinone content, but severe lesions in skeletal muscles associated with abnormal elevation of creatine kinase and lactate dehydrogenase activities occurred.
+Similar results were achieved with cerivastatin in rats.
+It was observed the elevation of plasma level of creatine kinase (a clinical marker of myopathy), histologically proved damaging of myofibrills and slightly decreased CoQ9 in the skeletal muscle, yet without any changes in mitochondria (Schaefer et al. 2004).
+The dose 50 mg/kg of simvastatin used by Fukami et al. (1993) in rabbits did not affect skeletal muscle ubiguinone content, but severe lesions in skeletal muscles associated with abnormal elevation of creatine kinase and lactate dehydrogenase activities occured.
 These authors found significantly reduced ubiquinone content in the liver and cardiac muscle.
-Others observed decreased content of ATP and creatine phosphate in the heart muscle of the rats treated with simvastatin for 30 days (Pisarenko et al. 2001) or myopathy and worsening of myocardial function in rabbits, when simvastatin (50 mg/kg) was administered for 14 days (Jasinska et al. 2006).
+Others observed decreased content of ATP and creatine phosphate in the heart muscle of the rats treated with simvastatin for 30 days (Pisarenko et al. 2001) or myopathy and worsening of myocardial function in rabbits, when simvastatin was administered for 14 days (50 mg/kg) (Jasinska et al. 2006).

-Although a number of studies demonstrated a significant decline in serum coenzyme Q10 level in patients treated with statins (Folkers et al. 1990, Watts et al. 1993, De Pinieux et al. 1996, Rundek et al. 2004), only few contradictory studies investigated effect of statins on tissue coenzyme Q in humans.
-Laaksonen et al. (1996) found no significant changes in muscle highenergy phosphates and CoQ10 concentrations in muscle biopsies of hypercholesterolemic patients treated with simvastatin (20 mg/day) for 6 months and Lamperti et al. (2005) found only a mild decrease in muscle CoQ{10} concentration in patients with statin-related myopathy.
-On the other hand, high dose of simvastatin (80 mg/day) administered for 8 weeks decreased CoQ10 concentration and respiratory chain enzyme activities in human skeletal muscle biopsies (Päivä et al. 2005).
-Moreover, these authors suggested that serum and muscle ubiquinone are differently regulated and that serum ubiquinone levels can not be used as a marker for tissue ubiquinone level.
+Although a number of studies demonstrated a significant decline in plasma coenzyme $Q{10}$ level in patients treated with statins (Folkers et al. 1990, Watts et al. 1993, De Pinieux et al. 1996, Rundek et al. 2004), only few studies investigated effect of statins on tissue coenzyme Q in humans and with contradictive findings.
+Laaksonen et al. (1996) found no significant changes in muscle high-energy phosphates and CoQ10 concentrations in muscle biopsies of hypercholesterolemic patients treated with simvastatin (20 mg/day) for 6 months and Lamperti et al. (2005) found only a mild-decrease in muscle CoQ10 concentration in patients with statin-related myopathy.
+On the other hand hig-dose of simvastatin (80 mg/day) administered for 8 weeks decreased CoQ10 concentration and respiratory chain enzyme activities in human skeletal muscle biopsies (Päivä et al. 2005).
+Moreover authors of these studies suggested that serum and muscle ubiquinone are differently regulated and that serum ubiquinone levels can not be used as a marker for tissue ubiquinone level.
 In addition, lactic acidosis and higher blood lactate/pyruvate ration observed in patients treated with statins indicate an interference of statins with the mitochondrial respiratory chain (De Pinieux et al. 1996, Goli et al. 2002), leading potentially to energy depletion and oxidative stress, damaging muscles and other tissues (Parker et al. 2003, Al-Ruzzeh et al. 2004).